 Too often, organizations post signs that say, “violence will not be tolerated,” but don’t back it up with action.
 A real policy means supporting staff who report violence, pressing charges when appropriate, and refusing to allow abusive behavior to go unchecked just because someone is ill.

-This sends a clear message: Violence is not part of the job.
-Leadership must send the message—consistently—that employee safety is as important as patient safety.
+As part of a prevention plan, the culture itself must shift from complacence to zero tolerance.
+Leadership must send a clear message: Violence is not part of the job.
+They must deliver consistent action that shows employee safety is as important as patient safety.
 When people know they’ll be believed, protected, and supported, they’re more likely to report incidents, speak up early, and stay engaged in prevention efforts.

 We know it’s immensely difficult for you to see your team impacted by violence, and that you want to do everything you can to extend compassion to those providing compassionate care every day.

-Implementing a comprehensive violence prevention program isn’t a five-minute fix, but it’s a manageable must for your organization.
+Implementing a workplace violence prevention plan isn’t a five-minute fix, but it is a manageable must for your healthcare organization.
 And we’re here to help.

 ASHRM Health Care Facility Workplace Violence Risk Assessment Toolkit